Guadalcanal: The Goettge Patrol

 Within the defensive perimeter, Cpl.
 Herbert E. Benson, "a tall blond kid with a flair for drawing and telling jokes", died as the night wore on and the firing continued.
 Pfc.
 Daniel L. Gauntt of Philadelphia PA survived the initial bursts of fire but was kiiled as the fighting continued.
 Cpl.
 Jack F. Lyons of Cleveland, OH, specialized in mapping and photography, and died in the exchange of fire.
 Pvt.
 Jack B. Kelly enlisted in the Corps on January 30, 1942, and died in the early morning hours of August 13th.

 The youngest of the patrol was Pvt.
 Robert W. Lovelace, 17, an intelligence specialist who enlisted from Berea, Kentucky.
 Cpl.
-Stephen Serdula of Corning, NY, was a scout/observer and died in that action.
+Stephen Serdula of Corning, NY, was a scout/observer who conducted himself well but died in that action.
 Sgt.
 Robert J. Stanfill enlisted in July, 1938, and was airborne qualified as a Paramarine at Lakehurst, NJ, in late 1940.
 He transferred from the Paramarines to the intelligence section of 5th Marines.
 None of their remains were ever recovered.

 Cpl.
 Joseph Kashuba had some scouting experience but was chosen for the patrol to make maps of the area for Division intelligence.
 He also died on the beach that night.
 Cpl.
 Aaron L. Gelzer, 23, was a clerk in a grocery store before he enlisted on August 16, 1940.
 He qualified as a specialist with the Browning Automatic Rifle.
 Cpl.
 Henry L. Kowal of Mt.
 Vernon, NY, also of the intelligence section, accompanied the patrol and was killed that night.
 Cpl.
 Robert R. Lyons, 18, worked in the regimental chaplain's office prior to his transfer to the 5th Marine Regiment's intelligence section.